 The attached City Pre-Application Conference Notes indicate that additional right-of-way dedication is required along the Center Street NE frontage to provide 48-ft. from centerline (see Exhibit 2).
 Existing street pavement, sidewalks, and other improvements along the Center Street frontage currently meet City standards.
 The required right-of-way dedication along Center Street is identified on the submitted Partition Tentative Plat (see Exhibit 4).
 The existing right-of-way width along the 23rd Street NE frontage meets City standards.
-However, the applicant is proposing to construct a new sidewalk and install new street trees along the 23rd Street frontage to meet Collector Street requirements (see Exhibit 4).
+However, the applicant is proposing to construct a new sidewalk and install new street trees if approved by the City's Urban Forester along the 23rd Street frontage to meet Collector Street requirements (see Exhibit 4).